 Nikola (NKLA) Stock Sinks As Market Gains: What You Should Know

-NKLA will be looking to display strength as it nears its next earnings release.
+Wall Street will be looking for positivity from NKLA as it approaches its next earnings report date.
+This is expected to be May 7, 2021.

-It is also important to note the recent changes to analyst estimates for NKLA.
+Investors might also notice recent changes to analyst estimates for NKLA.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-NKLA is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+NKLA is currently sporting a Zacks Rank of #3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report